How Customer Intelligence Helps Create a Personalized Customer Experience

 This scale helps you understand how likely the respondents will perform the suggested activity.

-A company can use this to identify which customers are most likely to recommend your product to friends and family members.
+A company can use this to identify which respondents are most likely to recommend your product to friends and family members.

 However, the ordinal scale can help you gauge customer response quickly and collect data fast.
-You can create short surveys using an ordinal scale for initial research.
+You can create short surveys using an ordinal scale for initial research using online survey tools and also automate the analysis of the incoming data.

 Read more